clashroyaleisgood/Course_VRDL/HW2_Object_Detection/README.md

             --data ../Course_VRDL/HW2_Object_Detection/HW2_dataset/dataset.yaml \
             --weights yolov5m.pt

-# if you don't have enough memory, just reduce the batchsize
+# if you don't have enough memory, just reduce the batch size
 ```
 > take the weights out earlier when epoch goes to **40**
 > copy weights from `yolov5/runs/train/exp?/weights/best.pt`
-> save to `Course_VRDL/HW2_Object_Detection/MODEL.pt` or wherever you want(just remenber the director)
+> save to `Course_VRDL/HW2_Object_Detection/MODEL.pt` or wherever you want(just remember the director)

 > ~~the result will be stored in `yolov5/runs/train/exp?/`~~
 > ~~the weights we use is stored in `yolov5/runs/train/exp?/weights/best.pt`~~